LadenikaPeter/next-move-agency/README.md

-# Next Move Agency - House Listing
+# Next Move Agency - House Listing App

 Welcome to Next Move Agency, your go-to destination for modern house listings.
 Our cutting-edge app is crafted with React + Vite and styled with Tailwind CSS, ensuring a smooth and responsive browsing experience for users searching for their dream homes.
 Explore the possibilities and find your perfect home with Next Move Agency.